drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/2_object_method_spies.md

 // Here, we can see what happens if we verify that the `doSomething()` method
 // was called without args when it was called with 1 arg.
 As you can see, we
 // have to wrap it in a try-catch because it will throw an error.
 In the `catch`
-// block, we log the error message -- seeing that `doSomething()` was expected
+// block, we log the error -- seeing that `doSomething()` was expected to be
-// to be called without args.
+// called without args.
 try {
   myObj.doSomething("hello"); // Call it with args
   spy.verify().toBeCalledWithoutArgs(); // Verify that it was not called with args } catch (error) {
+  console.log(error);
+  // Outputs the following:
+  //
-  console.log(error.message); // Outputs => Method "doSomething" was called with args when expected to receive no args.
+  //     VerificationError: Method "doSomething" was called with args when expected to receive no args.
+  //         at file:///some_test.ts:34:16
+  //
+  //     Verification Results:
+  //         Actual args   -> ("hello")
+  //         Expected args -> (no args)
+  //
+  //     Check the above "some_test.ts" file at/around line 34 for code like the following to fix this error:
+  //         .verify("doSomething").toBeCalledWithoutArgs()
+  //
 }
 ```